 Probably not.
 Have you considered releasing it yourself?

-I tend to do a headlining tour once every few years and occasionally some support shows when a bigger band is gracious enough to take me out.
+I tend to do a headlining tour (in venues or living rooms) once every few years and occasionally some support shows when a bigger band is gracious enough to take me out.
 If you sign up for the email list, I will send you an email when these shows happen.